 Nick Cain reflects on the highs and lows of the Lions tour leading up to the pivotal Test

-Will GeniaThe last round of Wallaby jaw-jaw before the battle for the 2013 Test series came to a climax at the ANZ Stadium in Sydney yesterday saw Will Genia exude that confidence that leaves the Aussies shell-shocked when they lose, or with an even more cocksure swagger if they win.
+Will GeniaThe last round of Wallaby jaw-jaw before the battle for the 2013 Test series came to a climax at the ANZ Stadium in yesterday saw Will Genia exude that confidence that leaves the Aussies shell-shocked when they lose, or with an even more cocksure swagger if they win.

 As one Australian scribe wrote pointedly before the second Test in Melbourne, with the British habit of turning defeat into something glorious in his sights: “This country doesn’t celebrate gallant second placings.”

-That will-to-win was typified by Genia's refusal to buckle under the pressure of having to square the series.
-It was the scrum-half's India-rubber flexibility, quicksilver speed around the base, allied to exquisite judgment, that was the difference between living to fight another day in Melbourne, or going to hell on a superhighway of recrimination.
+That will-to-win was typified by Genia’s refusal to buckle under the pressure of having to square the series.
+It was the -half’s India-rubber flexibility, quicksilver speed around the base, allied to exquisite judgment, that was the difference between Australia living to fight another day in Melbourne, or going to hell on a superhighway of recrimination.

 As Genia fielded questions at the Shangri-La Hotel in Sydney’s downtown Rocks district on Friday morning he was the picture of a self-assured athlete at the top of his game.